Tomol: History

 Tomols were an integral part of a widespread trading network between tribes who lived at what is now referred to as Point Conception, Santa Monica Bay, and the Channel Islands.
 There were designated shipping routes and signal fires were utilized on the land were used as aides for navigation.
 Most trade occurred between what are now two of the largest trading ports, Los Angeles and Long Beach, which was about a day's paddle.
+The use of plank canoes would have been critical for reaching the most outlying Channel Islands including San Nicolas and San Clemente.

-Tomols were so useful as to give rise to a new class in Chumash society: a guild known as the 'Brotherhood of the Canoe' which was "responsible for the construction of each new tomol, its boat-building knowledge handed down through the generation from senior craftsman to apprentice."
+Tomols were so useful as to give rise to a new class in Chumash society: a guild known as the 'Brotherhood of the Canoe' which was "responsible for the construction of each new tomol, its boat-building knowledge handed down through the generation from senior craftsman to apprentice.
 Only male members of leading families were allowed to own tomol.
 Grizzly or black bearskin identified the owners.
 When carefully maintained, the boats could last for decades and were passed down from one generation to the next.

 By 650 A.D., it is believed the tomol or te'aat was already of central importance to the Chumash and Tongva/Kizh respectively.
 In 1542, Spanish explorer Juan Rodriguez Cabrillo recorded that he saw so many tomols hauled up at a particular wealthy village—a location eventually to be referred to by later settlers as Malibu—that he named it pueblo de las canoas or "town of canoes."
 Another explorer recorded the brotherhood doing boat carpentry in another village, and named it Carpinteria.

 Some scholars report that sewn plank technology may have been introduced by early Polynesian navigators sometime late in the first millennium, who had constructed sewn plank boats and had been known to have reached South America.
 Scholars state that "three native Californian boat terms are argued to be Polynesian loans: Chumashan tomol(o), and Gabrielino tarainxa (or taraina) and ti?at."
 Some modern Chumash and Tongva/Kizh state that “this is something we have always known happened."
 This was further explained in a short documentary episode by KCET produced in 2019.

 Partially intact tomols have been found in ancient Channel Islands middens along with dolphin bones, seal and fish bones, and abalone, clam, and limpet shells.
 The Santa Barbara Museum of Natural History, the Santa Barbara Maritime Museum, and The Chumash Maritime Association of California house reconstructed tomols created by contemporary Chumash.